 Family-owned and -operated Von Maur runs some 30 upscale department stores, primarily in the Midwest, offering shoppers amenities such as an interest-free credit card, free gift wrapping, online shopping, and free shipping within the US.
 The stores range in size from 42,000 to 203,000 sq. ft. and offer clothing from brands such as Burberry, Eileen Fisher, Kenneth Cole, and Tommy Bahama.
 Distinguishing itself from the rest of the pack, the Von Maur chain has avoided advertising and big blowout sales; it even closes up shop on traditional retailer high-dollar days such as the Fourth of July.

-Iowa-based Von Maur operates department stores in Alabama, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, New York, and Ohio.
+Iowa-based Von Maur operates department stores in 14 US states (Alabama, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, New York, Oklahoma, and Ohio).
 Iowa and Illinois are the department store chain's largest markets.

 The company offers a wide range of clothing products for women (including activewear, bottoms, coats and outerwear, contemporary products, dresses, intimate apparel, petites, swimwear, and tops); and for men (including accessories, activewear, belts and wallets, bottoms, coats and jackets, cold weather products, contemporary products, dress shirts, gifts, golf products, grooming products, hosiery, loungewear and underwear, suits and suit separates, swimwear, ties, and tops).